 These days, I still take notes when I interview, but I’m more likely to summarize.
 I also add timestamps to my notes because I know that I can refer back to a specific point in my meeting for additional details.

 Trust me: Record your interview.
-If you want to go the extra step, transcribe it, too.
 The tradeoff is worth it.

 One of the questions that I build into any interview template I create is this: